tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 ## Introducing RUKRS

 ​
-The Riichi UK Ranking System aims to resemble and iterate on MERS, maintaining its good aspects, while aiming to improve on some of its shortcomings.
+The Riichi UK Ranking System aims to resemble and iterate on MERS.

+The sections are divided into aspects from MERS to **keep** and aspects from MERS to **change** in order to highlight the differences.
 ​

-### Keep rewarding peaks and suppressing troughs
+### Keep: rewarding peaks and suppressing troughs

 ​
 The UKMA wishes to encourage the growth of mahjong across the UK.